factom-protocol/FIP/FIPS/p2p.md

 The handshake starts with an already established TCP connection.

 1. A deadline is set for both reading and writing according to the configuration
-2. Generate a Handshake containing our preferred version, listen port, network id, and a nonce as node id and send it across the wire
+2. Generate a Handshake containing our preferred version, listen port, network id, node id, and a nonce as payload and send it across the wire
 3. Blocking read the first message
-4. Verify that we are in the same network and not connected to ourselves
+4. Verify that we are in the same network and the nonce doesn't match ours
 5. Calculate the minimum of both our and their version
 6. Check if we can handle that version and initialize the protocol adapter

 If any step fails, the handshake will fail.

 For backward compatibility, the Handshake message is in the same format as protocol V9 requests but it uses the parcel type "Handshake".
 Nodes running the old software will just drop the invalid message without affecting the node's status in any way.
 For specific format, see below.

+**Note**: The payload nonce format needs to be only known by the node itself.
+This implementation uses the hexadecimal string representation of a random uint64 that's calculcated on startup and is distinct from the NodeID, which is specified by the configuration and can persist across reboots

 ### V9